SoraInkling72/IS362_Week5Assignment/README.md

 # IS362_Week5Assignment

-Here is Week 5 assignment for IS 362
+Here is my assignment for Week 5